-Similarly, from at least 1000 years ago, floodwater farming has been documented in practice in the desert regions of Arizona and north-west New Mexico.
-The micro-catchment technique for tree growing was identified in southern Tunisia, which was discovered by travellers Pacey and Cullis (1986) in the nineteenth century.
+Similarly, from at least 1000 years ago, floodwater farming has been documented in practice in the desert regions of Arizona and northwest New Mexico.
+The micro-catchment technique for tree growing was identified in southern Tunisia, which was discovered by travelers Pacey and Cullis (1986) in the nineteenth century.

 The "Khadin" scheme in India, in which floodwater is impounded behind earthen bunds, and crops are planted in the field based on the residual moisture content due to impounded water infiltration.

 Farmers have also documented the use of conventional and small-scale water harvesting systems in sub-Saharan Africa.
 The method of water harvesting is documented in some West African countries by constructing a simple structure using stones.
 The practice of water harvesting has been documented in Sudan and the Central Rangelands of Somalia through the construction of the Bund system.